 I am QT – I wish to personally welcome you to Ha Giang

 I have worked as a professional motorbike tour guide around the whole of Vietnam for many years.
-I truly love my beautiful country and would want to share this place with all of you.
-I have served many foreign and domestic customers that have given us great reviews on Tripadvisor or Google Maps.
+I truly love my beautiful country but most so the spectacular Ha Giang province.
+Since opening up this business on October 24, 2015 my team and I have served many foreign and domestic customers that have given us great reviews on Tripadvisor or Google.
 Most of these reviews conclude their trip in Ha Giang as the ‘best experience in Vietnam’, ‘wished we had had more days for Ha Giang’, ‘best thing on our South-east Asian trip’.
 The beautiful scenery and the heart warming hospitality of the people of Ha Giang are beyond what words or pictures can capture.
 I will try my utmost to be the best gateway to discover Ha Giang.
-I have many various types of motorbikes ready for you and also run a hostel in Ha Giang town (also where I and my family live).
+I have close to 200 bikes in my fleet and many various types of models for you to choose among and I also run QT Hostel in Ha Giang town (also where I and my family live).
 Besides bike rentals, we also organize tours both on motorbikes and on cars.
 Your decision to come to Ha Giang will never be regretted, and I look forward to hearing from you soon.
+Below follows some answers to the most common questions and facts customers ask for:

 Hà Giang – Province and provincial capital

 Hà Giang is situated some 320 km north of Hanoi.
-The only way of transport to Ha Giang is by bus and takes about 5 to 6 hour.
+The only way of transport to Ha Giang is by bus or car and takes about 5,5 to 7 hours.
 It is the furthest northern province of Vietnam and is surrounded by a mountainous geography.
-The province shares a 270 km long border with Yunnan province of southern China and is often called the final front of Vietnam.
-The province is home to many ethnic minorities such as the Kinh, the H’Mông, the Tày, the Dao, the Nùng, and the Lô Lô.
+The province shares a 270 km long border with Yunnan province of southern China and is often called the final frontier of Vietnam.
+The province is home to as many as 23 ethnic minorities such as the Kinh, the H’Mông, the Tày, the Dao, the Nùng, and the Lô Lô.

 Hà Giang Province has an estimated population of 700,000 people and has a total land area of 7,945.8 square kilometers (3,067.9 sq mi).
 It is one of the least populated provinces in Vietnam.

 The northern part of the province has many limestone pinnacles and granite outcrops.
 Most of the spectacular scenery is placed north of Hà Giang town.
-Specifically, the road between Yên Minh and Đồng Văn, and also Ma Pi Leng Pass to Mèo Vạc is quite mind-blowing.
+Specifically, the road between Dong Van and Mèo Vạc, through the Ma Pi Leng Pass is quite mind-blowing and spectacular.

 How to get to and from Hà Giang?